 For ladies: Skirts below the knees are required.

-NOVEMBER-MARCH the 2 days Delphi and Meteora tour operates ONLY on Wednesdays.
+NOVEMBER-APRIL the 2-day tour to Delphi and Meteora operates on Wednesdays.

-However, we believe that one day in Kalampaka is not enough to explore the unique area of Meteora.
-Spend an extra day.
+However, one day in Kalambaka is not enough to explore Meteora.

-You may join a SUNSET & a HIKING Tour = 25 € each and complete your tour.
+On Thursday you explore Meteora on your own.
+Join a SUNSET & a HIKING Tour = 25 € each.

-* If our offers sound interesting read the “4 steps to book” in the footer and send us the booking request.
-We shall get back to you asap.
+* If our offers sound good read the “4 steps to book” in the footer and send us the booking request. .

 THE ABOVE PRICES INCLUDE:

 – transportation in modern, air-conditioned buses, with ample storage space for your luggage

 – Pick up/drop off from or near your hotel (See the hotel list at the footer of this website).

 (This service is from central hotels in Athens.
 The airport and the Port of Piraeus are not included).